What is Red Canary?

-If you subscribe to Red Canary Active Remediation add-on to the Red Canary platform, then Red Canary Incident Handlers will respond to detections by taking remedial action on your covered endpoints via the tools available in your supported EDR software.
+If you subscribe to Red Canary Active Remediation add-on to the Red Canary platform, then Red Canary incident handlers will respond to threats by taking remedial action on your covered endpoints via the tools available in your supported EDR software.

-After subscribing, the Red Canary team will work with you to organize your covered endpoints into groups with your instructions as to how each endpoint should be handled in the event of a detection (e.g., Remediate Immediately, Contact Before Remediation, or “Do Not Touch”).
+After subscribing, the Red Canary team will work with you to organize your covered endpoints into groups with your instructions as to how each endpoint should be handled in the event of a threat (e.g., Remediate Immediately, Contact Before Remediation, or “Do Not Touch”).

 Reporting on your performance